Speed skiing world records: Organization

 Records are existing for theses 2 categories, and also for age sub-categories (Juniors U21 : under 21 years old, ...)

 These records have been established on the quickest tracks of each time.
 In 2022, the quickest active track is Chabrières in Vars (France).
 Furthermore, one specific race (Speedmasters) is organized every year for permitting skiers to approach these records, at the period where the track is the quicker (end of March).

-Otherwise, other speed sports use skis : monoski, snowboard, telemark, ski bob, snowscoot.
+Otherwise, other speed sports use skis : monoski, snowboard, telemark, skibob, snowscoot.
 Their Speed records are also established on the same tracks.